Zhang-Yunjie/CS3245-HW3/README.txt

 == Python Version ==

-I'm (We're) using Python Version 3.7.6 for this assignment.
+We're using Python Version 3.7.6 for this assignment.

 == General Notes about this assignment ==

+1. Index Construction
+    1.1 We removed stand alone punctuations. (e.g. "." in 1.2 is not removed, but "-" a - b is removed) 1.2 Each entry in the dictionary contains the idf of the term and the pointer to the postings list of the term.
+    1.3 We also stored the doc_length of all documents in the dictionary, for normalization later 1.4 Each postings list contains pairs of (docID, log_tf)
-Length Normalization
+2. Length Normalization
+    We chose to only normalize documents.

-We choose to normalizing later will require only one division on the final score of a document instead of one division on every dimension
+    We chose to apply normalization when processing queries because it requires only one division on the final score of a document instead of one division on every dimension
+3. Search
+    3.1 We calculated the score of each term in the query based on the cosine of the angle between the query vector and document vector
+    3.2 Query vector calculation is similar to that of document vector calculation, but we did not normalize query vectors because the length of query vector is the same when we compare across documents.
+Not normalizing does not affect the ranking.
+    3.3 We then choose 10 documents with the highest score

 == Files included with this submission ==